Quantum aspects of the classical Maxwell's equations in free space from the perspective of the correspondence principle: What do these results tell us about the postulates of Quantum Mechanics, and vice versa?

 also makes clear that the three eigenvalues of $ \boldsymbol{S} ^{2} $ are all equal to $ 2 \hbar ^{2} $, it is not at all difficult to recognize that this complete analogy, between

 and all the results contained in (\ref{harmonics}), as long as it is valid that $ s = 1 $ since this guarantees that all possible integer values for $ m_{s} $ are actually such that $ - s \leqslant m_{s} \leqslant s $.
-In other words, even though we have made purely algebraic manipulations by taking, as a starting point, the expression for angular momentum (\ref{momento-angular}) that comes from Maxwell's electromagnetic theory, it is quite clear that we have obtained results that allow us to recognize

-as the operator that measures the total angular momentum of a photon.
+In other words, even though we have made purely algebraic manipulations by taking, as a starting point, the expression for angular momentum (\ref{momento-angular}) that comes from Maxwell's electromagnetic theory, it is quite clear that we have obtained results that allow us to recognize (\ref{total-angular}) as the operator that measures the total angular momentum of a photon described by $ \boldsymbol{\varphi } \left( \boldsymbol{k} , t \right) $.
 And a very simple way to prove this is by noting that, since the operators $ \boldsymbol{L} $ and $ \boldsymbol{S} $ act on parameters of disjoint subspaces, these operators are necessarily such that

 After all, since the expressions in (\ref{orbital-m}) and (\ref{s-matrices}) allows to conclude that

 it is precisely this that allows us to demonstrate the analogous result

 that, for example, leads us to